 Email: info@watson-knives.com

-Social Media- My Instagram username is joewatsonusa and on Facebook it is https://www.facebook.com/joewatsonusa/.
-We currently have the " Watson Knives *official group* " up on Facebook as well.
-Please note that I have zero affiliation with any other social media page, despite what may be listed.
+Social Media- Joe's IG is joewatsonusa and on Facebook it is https://www.facebook.com/joewatsonusa/.
+Please note that he, nor Watson Knives has zero input nor control of any other social media page or "group", despite what may be advertised.

 Watson Knives story and philosophy:

-Initially I just wanted to make functional tools and didn't give a thought to fit and finish.
-I continued to learn under some of the great knife makers like Johnny Stout.
-Through him I also got to learn tips, tricks and techniques from other longtime pros with immaculate attention to detail such as John Young, Harvey Dean and John Horrigan.
-After seeing their masterpieces, I was inspired to refine my work further.
-As I improved the details, my skill grew and the knives started not just working but looking a lot better as well- go figure!
+Initially the goal was only to make functional tools without a thought to fit and finish.
+Joe continued to learn under knife makers such as Johnny Stout.
+He also got shop time- tips, tricks and techniques from other longtime pros with immaculate attention to detail and craftsmanship such as John Young, Harvey Dean and John Horrigan.
+After seeing their masterpieces, he was inspired to refine his work further.

 -Joe Watson